mr7495/arXiv_article_classification/README.md

 - **Multi-label classification** using BCEWithLogitsLoss to capture papers spanning multiple fields simultaneously
 - **Hierarchical cascade classification**: predict major category first, then subcategory using specialized expert heads
-- **Continued pre-training** of SciBERT on recent ArXiv papers (2022-2025) to address vocabulary drift
+- **Continued pre-training** of SciBERT on recent arXiv papers (2022-2025) to address vocabulary drift
 - **Cross-attention ensemble** combining SciBERT with general-domain DeBERTa-v3 for broader coverage
 - **Embedding-based clustering** using UMAP + HDBSCAN on BERT embeddings to discover latent category structures